DukeFruitarian/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

   end
 end
 ```

-The first step in our implementation is to call `use Agent`.

 Then we define a `start_link/1` function, which will effectively start the agent.
 It is a convention to define a `start_link/1` function that always accepts a list of options.
 We don't plan on using any options right now, but we might later on.
 We then proceed to call `Agent.start_link/1`, which receives an anonymous function that returns the Agent's initial state.